About Main Events in Mallorca

 One of Mallorca’s smallest towns has drawn jazz legends from far and wide to this event for 23 years.
 A cross section of styles from the jazz world, and all for free.
 Keep an eye on the Events Calendar for dates.

-This classical music festival dates back to the 1930s, you can look forward to a series of concerts throughout August in the quaint town of Valdemossa.
+This classical music festival dates back to the 1930s, you can look forward to a series of concerts every Sundaythroughout August in the quaint town of Valldemossa.

 Parc de la Mar in Palma turns into a large open-air cinema by the Mediterranean sea, with the cathedral as the perfect backdrop.The programme includes films in English.